Claim: “Let me put in my two cents” gained its linguistic origin thanks to the game of poker.

-Over the course of our recorded history, many goods or services have borne a set price of two of a civilization's smallest unit of currency, such as twopenny ale, twopenny post, even twopenny rope (an archaic idiom for a flop house).
-Sometimes that amount was even the sum paid by someone on a particularly memorable occasion, such as "The widow's mite" of Mark 12 (41-44) fame wherein the widow donated two mites (the least valuable coin there was) to the temple, yet by doing so gave all she had, in contrast with far more prosperous donors who proffered only a small portion of their wealth.
+Over the course of our recorded history, many goods or services have borne a set price of two of a civilization’s smallest unit of currency, such as twopenny ale, twopenny post, even twopenny rope (an archaic idiom for a flop house).
+Sometimes that amount was even the sum paid by someone on a particularly memorable occasion, such as “The widow’s mite” of

 The use of two cent and twopenny as dismissive modifiers indicating items under discussion are of incredibly small value, rather than are priced that actual amount, dates to 1560 (e.g. “To make the people thinke that we reade nothyng els but ij. penny doctoures, as ye cal them” , “Even in a two-peny matter” , “He cares not two-pence for the land-tax bill” , “This woman, with her twopenny gentility” , “The date for Bissolo’s death, for which I don’t care just now a tuppenny damn” ).

-"Here's my two cents" in the sense of airing an unsolicited opinion dates only to the mid-1920s, and likely began in the
+“Here’s my two cents” in the sense of airing an unsolicited opinion dates only to the

 U.S. It appears to be an extension of the usage noted above, in that the “two cents” is employed as a way of saying “Here’s my little bit of nothing.”